rvashurin/md_share/calib_additive_rebuttal.md

 | Additive ProbCoCoA PPL (0.9)  | **0.458**        | 0.474         | 0.352         |

 While having strong performance in-domain (QA), it falls short on summarization.

+#### aWz6

+>> I am not convinced but rather think MBR can be consider as a new angle of combing confidence and consistency score...
+   I like this new story and think this is much better motivated that the current version, please consider revise the paper with this version.

+TODO

+>> Although I think theoretical formulation is missing.
+> Agree on its empirical performance, but again I think this paper lack on the theoretical justification.
+A way to make this story better is to related to the motivation of how MBR is developed (see previous question).

+TODO

+> I don't think the authors answered my question well, I am suggesting that in this [paper](https://arxiv.org/abs/2406.15627) regressing uq score with response quality does not seems to make sense other than binary categorical values. - which is related to but not directly refers to calibration.

+Can you elaborate on why this approach is not suitable for continuous output scores?
+As we see it, it was proposed specifically to accommodate for both unbounded UE scores and continuous response correctness.

+> Thanks for the error bars, I am wondering how do you select the right scoring function if you do not have a hold out set?
+It seems like score influence the results quite a lot.
+(And are you sure these are significant?)

+We selected the similarity score function based on its use in modern well-performing methods like https://arxiv.org/abs/2307.01379 as well as based on empirical performance.
+We stress that we use common similarity function **across all experiments** and thus we did not use a held-out set specifically for this choice.

+> Sounds fair, would have been better to explore more scoring functions though.

+We have tested 4 scoring functions spanning simple lexical approach like Rouge-L, NLI, semantic similarity and factuality-based similarity functions.
+Can you elaborate on which kinds of similarity measurement you think would best augment our existing results?